BillHertzing/ATAP.Utilities/src/ATAP.IAC.Ansible/Documentation/ReadMe.md

 Install Dropbox to c:\

+create the primary user on the computer use settings account adduser and on screen prompts, or try

+If the primary user on the computer is 'AUserName', make AUserName a member of  the local administrators group `Add-LocalGroupMember -Group "Administrators" -Member 'AUserName' ` reboot

+ Give the primary user acccess to teh C:\Dropbox directory created by inititalAdmin Download the Powershell NTFS moduleterm
+S
+ local admins run `Add-NTFSAccess -Path "C:\dropbox" -Account "utat022\whertzing" -AccessRights FullControl and that user has been added to the admnistrators group

+see also C:\Dropbox\whertzing\Visual Studio 2013\Projects\CI\CI\MapUserShellFoldersToDropBox.ps1

 Set Locations for MyDocuments, Pictures, Videos, Downloads to c:\Dropbox-

-see also C:\Dropbox\whertzing\Visual Studio 2013\Projects\CI\CI\MapUserShellFoldersToDropBox.ps1

 uninstall Everything